Research News - September / October 2021 #5

 Claire Balandier is a senior lecturer in ancient history at Avignon University, and a researcher at the HiSoMA laboratory (UMR 5189).

-Claire Balandier leads an archaeological mission to Paphos (Cyprus), where the research team is trying to unravel the mysteries of the remains of a temple and underground cult chambers.
+Claire Balandier is leading an archaeological mission to Paphos (Cyprus), where the research team is attempting to unravel the mysteries of the remains of a temple and underground cult chambers.

 >> See his portrait